ddur/Warp-iMagick/README.md

 * Tested with WorPress version 5.3 - 6.2.
 Compatible with PHP version 7.2 up to and including 8.1.

-* Please give a star (see top right) if you like or use this plugin.
+* Please award this project with a __GitHub Star__ (see top right) if you like or use this plugin.

 # Installation from Github:

-* Clone this Repository and zip /warp-imagick/ subdirectory into warp-imagick.zip file.
-Note: Zip file must contain only /warp-imagick/ subdirectory.
+* Clone this Repository and zip /warp-imagick/ subdirectory into warp-imagick.zip file. __Important Note__: Zip file must contain only /warp-imagick/ subdirectory.
 * Use Wordpress Admin Menu -> Plugins -> Add New -> Press [Upload Plugin] Button and select your warp-imagick.zip file.
 Follow WordPress instructions ....